 Are there any new places that you plan to visit?

 I hope to visit the Maine Coast during the spring and autumn.
 I live in Western Maine and a lot of planning seems to revolve around the weather here as it changes so quickly, so one must plan these things carefully.
 I really want my photography to focus on the wildlife and more natural areas of the coast.

 What image or images of yours are your favourites and why?

 My favorite images are from my post entitled, “Early Summer Groundhog Kits in Western Maine.”
-My property here is about 5 acres and I experience quite a diverse array of wildlife here.
+My property is about 5 acres and I experience quite a diverse array of wildlife here.
 The same groundhog shows up every year and takes up residence in the backyard.
 This one particular spring, she showed up with five of her kits.
-I was able to watch them grow and interact with each other and as they got a little older and were able to escape their mother's watchful eye, I was able to photograph them.
+I was able to watch them grow and interact with each other.
+As they got a little older and were able to escape their mother's watchful eye, I was able to photograph them.
 I would stay at a safe distance and click away.
-There was one kit that always strayed from the other siblings and I was able to get some great shots of that one.
+There was one kit that frequently strayed from the other siblings and I was able to get some great shots of that one.
 This one had no problem coming into the pool area and close to the house.
 I called this one Rebel and that was a very fitting name indeed.
-When kits are about to leave their mother, they will find a second area to live before moving on all together.
+When kits are about to leave their mothers, they will find a second area to live before moving on all together.
 Well, apparently Rebel thought under the front porch would make a great second home and stuck around the front yard for about another two weeks until finally moving on.
 I really enjoy this type of wildlife photography because I can use my animal behavior skills and spend time outdoors.